depaulmillz/rdtsc-versioning/README.md

 + pandas (v1.3.4)
 + absl-py (v0.13.0)

-Please refer to the Bundled References documentation for instructions on how to install the python libraries as well as libjemalloc and libpapi (README_bundling.md).
+Please refer to the Bundled References documentation for instructions on how to install the python libraries (`README_bundling.md`).

+To install jemalloc, download the following tar file and follow the instructions contained inside: https://github.com/jemalloc/jemalloc/releases/download/5.2.1/jemalloc-5.2.1.tar.bz2

 ## c.
 Building the Project